 • Once cooled, dust with powdered sugar or frost with this small batch cream cheese frosting.

-2 tablespoon Sifted Powdered Sugar, White Sparkling Sugar
+2 tbsp Sifted Powdered Sugar, White Sparkling Sugar

 small batch cream cheese frosting